 All travel to Tigray should be avoided until further notice.
 While a Cessation of Hostilities Agreement signed in November 2022 has stopped the fighting, the security situation remains unpredictable.

 While commercial flights into and out of Tigray have restarted travel into and out of Tigray regional state continues to be restricted.
 Domestic and international land borders may be tightly controlled.
 Telecommunications and banking services are gradually being restored.

 The International Committee of the Red Cross (ICRC) and the Ethiopian Committee of the Red Cross (ECRC) has set up a service to ‘restore family links’ across Tigray.
 You can get in touch on +251 (0) 94 312 2207 or 251 (0) 11 552 7110, email email@example.com, or online.

+COVID-19 positive persons must isolate themselves either at home or at a health facility, according to the severity of the illness, until declared recovered by a health professional.
 Private healthcare facilities with the capability to respond to COVID-19 cases exist, but capacity is limited.
 You should be aware during a significant COVID-19 outbreak in Ethiopia, the ability to access treatment for other ailments is likely to be limited.

 If you are experiencing COVID-19 symptoms while in Ethiopia, you can call the Ethiopian COVID-19 helplines on 8335 or 952 for advice.